rsalazareddy/sentinel/README.md

 - Due to its java-like syntax and easy learning curve, **Dart is used as the primary programming language.**
 - **Flutter**, chosen as the primary framework for its adaptability.
-- **Firebase**, for the backend due to is compatiblity, also uses other products from it like:
+- **Firebase**, for the backend due to being part of Google's ecosystem.
+It includes the following products:
   - Auth
   - Firestore
   - 2FA
   - Analytics
+  - CloudOTP

 ## Contributing

 Sentinel is not a professional project an is not intended to be mantained as a popular social media in a near future.
 The reader is persuaded to expand the project further so that they can showcase their talents on stage in true Sentinel fashion.

+## Understanding the Code

+This project is ideal for beginning programmers because it is built on the foundation of other developers' works and personal expertise (mostly on the Frontend).
+Here are some videos and websites that can inspire you or help you better understand Sentinel or the Dart/Flutter universe.

+´´´
+asdad
+´´´